The Salty Dog's Blog

 Beat the cream until soft peaks begin to form.
 Keep the whipped cream refrigerated until you are ready to serve.

-Combine the sugar of choice, wine, zest, allspice, and peppercorns in a saucepan.
+Combine the sugar of choice, juice, zest, allspice, and peppercorns in a saucepan.
 Bring the mixture to a boil, lower heat, and simmer for 3 minutes.

 Hull the strawberries and cut them in half lengthwise.

 Just before serving, heat the syrup gently until it is just warm.
-Arrange the strawberries around the edges of 4 plates.
-Place a portion of rhubarb in the middle of the plate and drizzle the strawberries and rhubarb with the warm syrup.
+Spoon the rhubarb into bowls and top with strawberries.
+Drizzle with the warm syrup.
 Beat the whipped cream briefly to homogenize it and spoon it over the fruit.

 - For a low-fat topping, serve the compote with a dollop of yogurt instead of cream.